HenningBuhl/low-resource-machine-translation/README.md

 ## Getting started

+### Quick Start

 You can either run the python files with your arguments

 ```
-python TrainBaseline.py --src-lang de --tgt-lang nl
+python OneToOne.py --src-lang de --tgt-lang nl
 ```

 or use the sh.scripts.
 Arguments that are internally passed to the python program become PascalCase for the sh-scripts.
+The experiment name os the name of the .ipynb or .py files.

 ```
-bash TrainBaseline.sh SrcLang=de TgtLang=nl
+bash run.sh EXPERIMENT=OneToOne SrcLang=de TgtLang=nl
 ```

 Put parallel corpus data into experiments/data/{src}-{tgt}/{lang} (order can also be {tgt}-{src}) and monolingula data (optional, only used for tokenizer training) into experiments/data/{lang}.
 The prepared data for de-nl and nl-en experiments might look like this (note that there is on folder for monolingial english data as it is optional):